Global Health

 Clinical Pearl: The 'Helper's High'

-Volunteering is not just altruism; it prevents burnout.
-Reconnecting with the raw purpose of medicine—relieving suffering without the paperwork, insurance bureaucracy, or entitlement—can reignite your passion for surgery.
+Volunteering is not merely an act of altruism; it is a potent antidote to professional burnout.
+Reconnecting with the raw, fundamental purpose of medicine—relieving human suffering without the friction of electronic medical records, insurance bureaucracy, or patient entitlement—can profoundly reignite your passion for orthopaedic surgery.

 Global Surgery Directory